w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 To efficiently develop the Working Group Note, work may be broken down into sub-groups, under the coordination of the Task Force facilitator(s) following established AG WG procedures for sub-groups.

 The work will be focused in stages to ensure WCAG2ICT content is available in time for use in upcoming updates to regulations and standards (like the EN 301 549) that apply WCAG to non-web technology.
 This means prioritizing Level A and AA criteria and known issues in the existing Note.
-WCAG2ICT could potentially need to be published before addressing Level AAA due to regulatory schedule needs.
-If publication is needed prior to addressing Level AAA criteria, another update to the WCAG2ICT Note may be necessary.
+WCAG2ICT was published on 4 November 2024 before addressing Level AAA, due to regulatory schedule needs.
+The next update to WCAG2ICT will address Level AAA success criteria, with republication of the WCAG2ICT Note once they have been incorporated and gone through the W3C review and publication process.

 The work will be carried out through a series of document drafts, all publicly visible, with opportunities for public comment through publicly available comment lists.
 In particular, key stakeholders such as developers, evaluators, accessibility experts, researchers, procurement experts, and end users will be regularly involved in the development process.
 Key participants will be drawn from people with expertise not only in Web technologies, but also those with specific accessibility expertise, including the development of accessible frameworks, platforms, user interface components, and software covering a broad variety of computing environments.